 Measure Would Modernize Laws Governing NJ’s Craft Beer Industry, Spurring Business Growth and Job Creation

 TRENTON – Bipartisan legislation sponsored by Senator Donald Norcross (D-Camden/Gloucester) to modernize laws governing the state’s brewpubs and microbreweries to help foster an environment for business growth and job creation within the craft beer industry was approved today by the Senate Budget and Appropriations Committee and the Assembly Appropriations Committee.
 It now heads to the full Legislature for a vote.

-“As demand for their product has grown, our state’s small breweries have been asking for the ability to expand their businesses and, especially in a tough economic climate like the one we are experiencing, it is our obligation to help them grow and thrive,” said Senator Norcross.
+“As demand for their product has grown, our state’s small breweries have been asking for the ability to expand their businesses in New Jersey.
+Especially in this economic climate, we should be doing all we can to help them succeed,” said Senator Norcross.
 “This measure will lift restrictions that are stunting the growth of this industry.
 By doing this, we will encourage business investment, which will create new local jobs and fuel economic growth.”

 New Jersey’s craft brewing industry has grown considerably in the last twenty years; however, state laws have not been revised to accommodate the business demand.
 New Jersey currently ranks 32nd in overall craft beer production, compared to neighboring states like Pennsylvania (2nd), New York (7th) and Delaware (17th) which are amongst the leaders in the country, according to the Garden State Craft Brewers Guild.